hardin47/website/Math158/Notes/04b-build.md

+## R: ANOVA decompisition - tips

+We return to the tips data which was used in Section \@ref(tips)^[Thanks to Mine Çentinkaya-Rundel for the majority of the content in this section  Mine's course is at https://mine-cr.com/teaching/sta210/.].

 > Is this the best model to explain variation in tips?

 **Note:**  when a single dataset is used to build and fit the model, we penalize the fitting (think $R^2_{adj}$).
 When different data are used, i.e., with CV, there is no need to use a metric with penalization.

-## Another model summary^[Thanks to Mine Çentinkaya-Rundel for the majority of the content in this section  Mine's course is at https://mine-cr.com/teaching/sta210/.]